ahnafms/tg-todo-list/README.md

 ## Project Structure

 - **`/app`**: Entry point for the application, managing routes and pages.
 - **`/component/`**: Contains UI components.
-We use Shadcn for reusable UI elements such as buttons and forms.
+I use Shadcn for reusable UI elements such as buttons and forms.
 - **`/config`**: Stores library and framework configuration.
 This includes configuration for third-party libraries, constants, or environment-specific settings.
 - **`/features`**: The controller for task data.
 This folder contains logic for creating, editing, and deleting tasks.
 - **`/entities`**: Data models such as the `Task` entity, which includes properties like `id`, `name`.